 There is a short video clip at the end of the page to show you how to do wet felting.
 I demo the technique with quill size Easter Eggs, just in time for the upcoming Easter decoration and celebration.
 Feel free to adapt this method to make a felt ball and many other projects as long as it can be done practically, such as felt cover over an object, etc…. more to show later.

-As usual, I included the step-by-step photos and instruction below in case you find it useful to have some still images to refer to.
+As usual, I included the step-by-step photos and instructions below in case you find it useful to have some still images to refer to.

 [Remark: curious about the cute little pom-pom chicks in the photo, you can make it with this tutorial, it is an easy project that kids can make too.]

 Materials & Supplies:

 2. Dishwashing Detergent

 3. Hot / Warm water (safe to touch)